InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

    * "specialFeatures": array of positive integers, OPTIONAL.
 Array may be
    * empty.
 List of Special Features the Vendor may utilize when performing
    * some declared Purposes processing.
    *
-   * "SpecialPurposes": array of positive integers, OPTIONAL.
-Array may be
-   * empty.
-List of Special Purposes declared as performed on the legal basis
-   * of a legitimate interest
-   *
    * "policyUrl": url string, REQUIRED URL to the Vendor's privacy policy
    * document.